What Is Root Cause Analysis in Aviation SMS

 - Reactive risk management is activities (behaviors, controls, etc.) designed to mitigate the severity and likelihood of potential damages after a Risk Event has occurred.

 The takeaway here is that proactive and reactive risk management definitions are simply models to help us understand risk management activities.
-While definitions are useful in aviation SMS discussions, we can often analyze them to death without receiving additional benefit.
+While definitions are useful in aviation SMS discussions, we can often analyze them to death without receiving additional benefits.

 The Problem with Understanding Root Cause Analysis As Only Reactive